A photograph from behind a person receiving a mammogram, with a gloved hand on their back.

 Regular breast cancer screenings are the most reliable way to find breast cancer early.
 But because masses in dense breasts can be difficult to detect on mammograms alone, your healthcare provider might recommend more detailed screenings.
 These can include:

 The American Cancer Society recommends talking with your doctor to determine what’s best for you.
-If you have other factors that put you at higher risk for breast cancer—such as gene mutations or a family history of the disease—more screenings might make sense.
+If you have other factors that put you at higher risk for breast cancer—such as gene mutations, a family history of the disease or previous radiation treatment—more screenings might make sense.
 If you don’t, you may decide to stick with regular mammograms.
-Overall, it’s something that each woman with dense breasts needs to make her own decision about after an informed discussion with her doctor.

 5. You should know your breast density.
 But don’t let it scare you.